How to install the Scheduled Blocking solution through Azion Marketplace

 static_response_data.htmlStringAllows you to provide a custom HTML to be used when delivering the static response.

 Click the Save button and you’re done.
-Your Edge Firewall solution is instantiated.
+Your Edge Firewall integration is instantiated.

 Finally, you must set up the Rules Engine to configure the behavior and the criteria to run the function.